The Principal Dev – Masterclass for Tech Leads

 Since UniGetUI is open source and safe to use, whitelist the app in the settings of your antivirus/browser.

-Q: Are Winget/Scoop packages safe?
+Q: Are packages from third-party package managers safe?

-Command-line parameters:
+Command-line interface:

 Join libs.tech